Chas McCormick Player Props: Astros vs. Cardinals

 Chas McCormick At The Plate

-- In 12 games this season (30.0%), McCormick has picked up an RBI, and in seven of those games (17.5%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 29.3% of his games this year, McCormick has driven in at least one run.
+In seven of those games (17.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.